 The downpour deposited over four and a half inches of water within the 22 square miles catchment area of the River Lud to the west of Louth.
 Twelve million tons of water fell in less than three hours and eight million tons of water poured off the Wolds converging via tributaries on Louth, which stood in its path…

 The beginning of this rare event, known as a Cloud Burst, was first felt in the Louth at 4.30pm when the edge of the storm touched the town.
 The sky was dark and heavy as the rain began.
-At 5pm the dam at Little Welton, choked by debris, could no longer hold back the 30 foot deep channel of muddy water filling the valley upstream of it.
+At Little Welton the river had not been maintained properly, rubbish and debris had been allowed to accumulate and formed a natural dam, and at 5pm it could no longer hold back the 30 foot deep channel of muddy water filling the valley upstream of it.
 It gave way and a towering wall of water some 14 feet high swept towards the town.
 The destructive wave swept through Hubbard’s Hills hit the road bridge at Westgate, which was also blocked with debris, flung coping stones 20 feet into the air and demolished part of the house at Westgate Mill before rushing on in a 50 yard wide swathe straight through the town, where from Bridge Street to Eve Street the river channel was narrow and almost entirely enclosed by buildings.

 By 5.15pm the surge had reached Eve Street where it poured over the bridge and forced its way into James Street.
 Residents ran for their lives as the river engulfed everything before it and carried many to their deaths.
 Further on Wellington Street was spared the main rush of water, but tree trunks from the local woodyard jammed the road as the water receded.